g2valdez/willievaldez.github.io/_posts/2020-10-04-AutomaticRegistration.md

 ```cpp
 REGISTER_ENEMY_TYPE(Goomba);
 ```
 and viola, we have a self registering type system!
 Right?
 Well almost.
-We can't gurantee which static variables are intialized first, and it is possible that we call `AddSpawnerType` before initializing `s_enemyTypeMap`, so we can write an accessor and guarantee that `s_enemyTypeMap` is initialized before it gets accessed.
+We can't gurantee which static variables are intialized first, and it is possible that we call `RegisterEnemyType()` before initializing `s_enemyTypeMap`, so we can write an accessor and guarantee that `s_enemyTypeMap` is initialized before it gets accessed.

 Here's the final version of `Enemy.h`:
 ```cpp